 Theologians Competed for Preeminence

-Tensions began to rise when the church fathers tried to decide who would get to drive the golf carts.
+Tensions began to rise when the church fathers tried to decide who would drive the golf carts.
 Many refused to ride with anyone whose opinions were other than their own.
 The Romans felt they should be first in everything.
 The Alexandrians were convinced they knew more than anyone and that they alone should drive.
 The Antiochians argued for the beauty and history of their fair city.
 The team from Jerusalem just KNEW that no one was more qualified to lead and Constantinople insisted on preeminence too.
-It never dawned on anyone that none of them knew a thing about golf!
+Our esteemed theologians competed for preeminence even though none of them knew a thing about golf!

 Emperor Constantine Made the Rules

-In spite of his golfing ignorance Constantine was to be the final arbiter in all disputes (just as he had been at Nicea)!
+In spite of his golfing ignorance Constantine was to be the final arbiter in all disputes, just like at Nicea.
 His decisions were final, authoritative and binding on all golfers.
 This was most apparent when he tallied scores after each hole.
 No matter how many strokes a player might claim, Constantine had the final say.
 This was especially true of his own scores.
-No one dared challenge the accuracy or math on the emperor’s scorecard!
+No one dared challenge the accuracy or math of the emperor’s scorecard!
 On the very first hole took nine strokes to put his ball in the cup but he gave himself a three!
 Then he proudly declared that he had just made par on his very first hole ever!